cloudfoundry/cfcd-prep/content/api-endpoints/setting.md

 weight = "1"
 +++

-Before you interact with a Cloud Foundry deployment using the CLI, you have set the API endpoint.
+Before you interact with a Cloud Foundry deployment using the CLI, you have to set the API endpoint.
 You can do this either with the `cf api` command or as part of the `cf login` command.
 Go ahead and set your API endpoint using:

 ```
 cf api <API_ENDPOINT>